 Faculty, staff, students, and visitors engaging in a disruptive activity may be subject to disciplinary action.
 Any participant in an unlawful or disruptive activity may also face criminal charges.
 Individuals or groups who violate this policy may be denied access.

-- A public assembly area may be reserved during normal business hours, not to exceed twice per calendar year.
+- A Public Assembly Area may be reserved during normal business hours, not to exceed twice per calendar year.
 In most cases, the use of the space will be assigned to the person or organization that requests the area first.
-The College reserves the right to relocate any assembly to ensure the activity does not interfere with College operations or the rights of others.
-Minors are regularly on NTC campuses for special events, and NTC will consider this demographic as part of the public assembly approval process.
-Applications to reserve the public assembly area may be directed to: Director or Assistant Director of NTC Security, 1000 W. Campus Drive, Wausau, WI 54401.
+Where multiple reservations have been made, priority will be given to Students and Employees on a first come first served basis where applicable.
+The College reserves the right to relocate any Assembly to ensure the activity does not interfere with College operations or the rights of others.
+Any relocations will be considered on a case-by-case basis to determine whether another area is available and appropriate in light of all relevant considerations, including safety and security, educational activities, etc. NTC will not designate any of the following locations as alternate Public Assembly Areas for relocation: (a) department offices (e.g., Finance, Financial Aid, Academic Advising, Counseling, Student Services) (b) administrative offices; (c) classrooms during instructional hours; (d) computer rooms and laboratories; (e) libraries; (f) study rooms; and (g) clinics.
+Minors are regularly on NTC campuses for special events, and NTC will consider this demographic as part of the Public Assembly approval process.
+Applications to reserve the Public Assembly Area may be directed to: Director or Assistant Director of NTC Security, 1000 W. Campus Drive, Wausau, WI 54401.
+Applications must be received by NTC Security at least three (3) days prior to the anticipated use of the Public Assembly Area(s).
+Priority for use of all Public Assembly Areas will be given to NTC Students and Employees where applicable.
 If you have questions, please contact NTC Security at 715.803.1013.

-- NTC will not permit the display of signs or mass distribution of literature with offensive content that is likely to or intended to violate the rights of others, endanger the health or safety of others, or interfere with or disrupt normal functioning of NTC operations.
-NTC will not permit solicitation of petitions, usage of excessive noise, or other attempts to protest, demonstrate, or engage in other types of activities intending to convey a message to an audience of people on College grounds outside the public assembly area.
-The use of sound amplification equipment within public assembly areas must be approved in advance, and noise volume levels may not disturb or disrupt College activities or business.
-Volume may be restricted, if necessary, in order to keep from interfering with orderly conduct of programs taking place at nearby facilities or grounds.
+- NTC will not permit the display of signs or mass distribution of literature with offensive content that is likely to or intended to violate the rights of others, endanger the health or safety of others, or interfere with or disrupt the normal functioning of NTC operations.
+NTC will not permit solicitation of petitions, usage of excessive noise, or other attempts to protest, demonstrate, or engage in other types of activities intending to convey a message to an audience of people on College grounds outside the Public Assembly Area.
+The use of sound amplification equipment within Public Assembly Areas must be approved in advance, and use of amplified sound within any Public Assembly Area must be intended to be heard only in the immediate vicinity of the Public Assembly Area in order to minimize any disruption to the central academic mission of NTC.
+Volume at lower levels may be restricted when necessary to prevent interference with any academic or other program taking place in Campus areas nearby the applicable Public Assembly Area.

-- NTC is under no obligation to make any public assembly areas available for commercial speech, and NTC may regulate commercial speech to a greater extent than non-commercial speech.
+- NTC is under no obligation to make any Public Assembly Areas available for commercial speech, and NTC may regulate commercial speech to a greater extent than non-commercial speech.
 Commercial speech is any form of speech, expression, or activity that primarily intends to market, sell, or promote non-NTC goods or services.
 Commercial speech includes solicitation for non-NTC contributions or donations.
 Persons wishing to engage in commercial speech activities on NTC grounds must be granted express written permission by the Director or Assistant Director of NTC Security.
 NTC will generally prohibit commercial speech activities unless such activities promote NTC’s educational objectives.
-Under this policy, NTC may consider the effect of commercial activity on safe and orderly campus operations and when necessary, will apply restrictions of commercial speech without discrimination toward content of views expressed.
+Under this Guideline, NTC may consider the effect of commercial activity on safe and orderly Campus operations and when necessary, will apply restrictions of commercial speech without discrimination toward the content of views expressed.